compose-x/ecs_composex/docs/readme.rst

 Modularity / "Plug & Play"
 ---------------------------

-The majority of people who are going to use ECS ComposeX on a daily basis should be developers who need to have an environment of their own and want to quickly iterate over it.
+The majority of people who are going to use ECS Compose-X on a daily basis should be developers who need to have an environment of their own and want to quickly iterate over it.

 However, it is certainly something that Cloud Engineers in charge of the AWS accounts etc. would want to use to make their own lives easy too.

-In many areas, you as the end-user of ComposeX will already have infrastructure in place: VPC, DBs and what not.
+In many areas, you as the end-user of Compose-X will already have infrastructure in place: VPC, DBs and what not.
-So as much as possible, you will be able in ComposeX to define :ref:`lookup_syntax_reference` sections which will find your existing resources, and map these to the services.
+So as much as possible, you will be able in Compose-X to define :ref:`lookup_syntax_reference` sections which will find your existing resources, and map these to the services.

 Built for AWS Fargate